 The examination on foreign tourists' memorable tourism experience (MTE) in relation to revisit intention and intention to recommend shows the significant relationship, meaning that foreign tourists who visit Mentawai have a good tourism experience on indigenous culture of Mentawai.
 It indicates that cultural tourism destination provides the tourists positive experience.
 It implies that they enjoy the indigenous tangible and intangible cultural elements belonging to the indigenous communities like festivals, rituals, dances, Uma, and other indigenous traditions.
-Tourists' good memorable tourism experience which is their past memory on tourism leads positively to their future revisit intention and intention to recommend.
+Tourists' good memorable tourism experience which is their past memory on tour 14 leads positively to their future revisit intention and intention to recommend.
 Their tourism experience will affect their future intention to revisit Mentawai in the future and intention to recommend their family, relatives, and friends to come to Mentawai for cultural tourism.
 The conducted examination of tourists' MTE is generally based on culture provided as tourism attraction.
 The result of culture-based MTE is limited to finding out tourists' MTE on culture.
 Cultural tourism has other important supporting aspects like government service, travel agents, amenity, accessibility, security, and infrastructure.
-It is recommended to conduct a future study on foreign tourists' MTE which is useful for cultural tourism development in Mentawai.
+It is recommended to conduct a future study on fore 25 tourists' in relation to the aspects in order to get a complete understanding of foreign tourists' MTE which is useful for cultural tourism development in Mentawai.